 A savings incentive match plan, or SIMPLE, allows you to defer up to $12,000 (or 100% of income, whichever is less) a year, and either a 2% of income fixed contribution or a 3% matching contribution..
 For those age 50 and older, there is a $2,500 catch-up contribution.

 If you earn $30,000, for example, you can contribute up to $12,900 a year if you take advantage of the 3% matching contribution.
 At that salary, the most you could set aside with a SEP would be $7,500.

 Firms with fewer than 100 employees can also use a SIMPLE.
 If you have employees, you must include them in your plan and match their contributions dollar for dollar up to 3% of compensation or contribute 2% of every employees' salary -- even for those who don't kick in money themselves.

-You can have a SIMPLE even if you have a job that offers a pension plan, but you may not have both a SIMPLE and a Keogh.
-There are no special tax forms to file.
 You must open a SIMPLE by October 1 the year you make the contribution to get the deduction.
 Plans are offered by banks, brokerage firms and mutual funds.